astronozem/Casimir-Superfluid-Vacuum/construct_the_model_from_the_narrative_old_1.4.md

-## Feed this to an LLM (or a cosmologist, if you have one available) and see the math roll out!
+## Feed this to an LLM and see the math for v1.4 roll out

 The vacuum is a relativistic superfluid whose ground state is set by the expansion of the universe itself.
 Because the cosmos expands at a steady rate H₀, every volume of empty space experiences a universal, extremely gentle flow of the superfluid: a phase gradient ∇θ = H₀/c everywhere.
 In a superfluid, any such background flow creates an energy gap for excitations — the same way a current in superfluid helium prevents the formation of vortices below a critical velocity.
 Here the gap is tiny, Δ ≈ ℏ H₀, because the cosmic flow is extraordinarily slow.